-- 4.135 The number of inspectable Schedule 2 plant sites has increased by 20% since the Third Review Conference.
+- 4.136 The number of inspectable Schedule 2 plant sites has increased by 20% since the Third Review Conference.
 There were 169 such sites in 22 States Parties in December 2012, and 203 in 20 States Parties in December 2017.
-Eight States Parties declared 10 or more inspectable plant sites; these States Parties represent 86% of all Schedule 2 inspectable plant sites. - 4.136 Among the 246 Schedule 2 inspections conducted since the Third Review Conference, no uncertainties as specified in the Verification Annex have been reported.
-Thirty-five of these inspections (up to 31 December 2017) have recorded issues requiring further attention from the inspected State Party and the Secretariat.

-- 4.137 From 2006, sampling and analysis has been incorporated each year as a routine verification tool during 10 Schedule 2 inspections (on average).
+Eight States Parties declared 10 or more inspectable plant sites; these States Parties represent 86% of all Schedule 2 inspectable plant sites. - 4.137 Among the 246 Schedule 2 inspections conducted since the Third Review Conference, no uncertainties as specified in the Verification Annex have been reported.
+Thirty-five of these inspections (up to 31 December 2017) have recorded issues requiring further attention from the inspected State Party and the Secretariat. - 4.138 From 2006, sampling and analysis has been incorporated each year as a routine verification tool during 10 Schedule 2 inspections (on average).
 From 2012, sampling and analysis has been incorporated successfully into two Schedule 3 or OCPF inspections per year.
 Since entry into force of the Convention, sampling and analysis activities based on GC-MS have been conducted at 113 plant sites.
-Through these inspections, effective verification has been achieved and the Secretariat has gained valuable experience in effectively conducting sampling and analysis under a broad range of conditions. - 4.138 Since the Third Review Conference, the Secretariat has routinely used FirstDefender (Raman technology) as an additional analytical tool alongside GC-MS. Some preliminary discussions have been held as to whether it would be appropriate to use this tool independently of GC-MS to reduce the cost to the Secretariat of sampling and analysis inspections, as well as to reduce the burden of these activities to the inspected plant site and the National Authority.
-More work is needed in this regard before this could be done routinely.
+Through these inspections, effective verification has been achieved and the Secretariat has gained valuable experience in effectively conducting sampling and analysis under a broad range of conditions. - 4.139 Since the Third Review Conference, the Secretariat has routinely used FirstDefender (Raman technology) as an additional analytical tool alongside GC-MS. Some preliminary discussions have been held regarding whether to use such new technologies to further reduce the burden of these activities on the inspected plant site and the National Authority.
+More work is needed in this regard.

-Schedule 3 chemicals and related facilities
+Schedule 3 chemicals and related plant sites